-If you wonder what makes it worth paying for Professional Translation Services to handle your Crisis Communication Translations, Terminology Management should be on top of your list.
-Take an example of one of our recent Corporate Communications projects where a company was closing one of their facilities.
-Our client took the investment to inform their Spanish speaking employees by having everything translated.
-This included information about benefits, logistics, job search help, etc, as well as managing the brand reputation of the corporation going forward.
+If you wonder what makes it worth paying for professional crisis communication translations, terminology management should be on top of your list.
+Take an example of a recent Corporate Communications project where a company was closing one of their facilities.
+The client took the investment to inform their Spanish speaking employees by having everything translated.
+This included information about benefits, logistics, job search help, etc, as well as managing the brand reputation of the corporation.
 What we didn’t have time for was to get into a lengthy discovery phase to get to know the organization and get a lot of preflight done.
-Preflight is a process in the project management preparation workflow to identify terms that may need further insight, clarification, definition, etc. By doing this ahead of time and having that information answered for the translator, the translator can write more fluidly and project managers can be assured that they are translated correctly given that enough information has been supplied.

-Terminology Management is a critical tool in corporate crisis communications as it combines so many different areas of expertise.
-Unless you translate a well planned program like open enrollment employee communications, translation often needs to benefit from terminology management on the go.
-What are the challenges with terminology management?
+Terminology Management is a critical tool in corporate communications as it combines so many different areas of expertise.
+And unless you translate a well planned program like open enrollment employee communications, translation often needs to benefit from terminology management on the go.
+What the challenges in terminology management?

 Capturing Corporate Terminology in Crisis Communication Translations

-Typically when dealing with Crisis Communication Translations, you hit the ground running without knowing exactly the big picture.
-We learn about the situation as we go along as communicated pieces get distributed from the client to us for translation.
-Where terminology management helps is to add data such as department names, roles and responsibilities.
+With Corporate Crisis Communications, you hit the ground running without knowing exactly the big picture.
+We learn about the situation as we go along as communicated pieces get distributed for translation.
+Where terminology management helps is to add data such as department names, their roles and responsibilities.
 Another important aspect is to verify the accuracy of the English information.
 Don’t forget to verify things like phone numbers, websites and the right departments or people that are referenced.
 With so much going on, it’s not always the top priority, but with good terminology management you have a consistent approach that’s close to having a corporate style guide.

 Take a look at this short video on how we capture terminology early on in a project.